How do you go about repairing credit when it has been commingled with your son? Both father and son have the same name.

 The best thing to do is always use your full, given name as it appears on your birth certificate.
 It may not be the name you go by on a day-to-day basis, but it does help prevent a mixed credit file issue.

 If your credit file does become mixed, you need to follow a simple process to separate the files.
-The first step is to get a copy of your personal credit report directly from Experian.
-You can do that for free at http://www.annualcreditreport.com/.
+Learn more about How to Dispute Credit Report Information.

 The report will include instructions for disputing the information that does not belong in your credit file.
 In some cases you may need to call the toll free number provided with the report number and ask to speak with an Experian agent to help identify which account belongs to each relative.